bvberkum/htcache/main.rst

         - New reintegration of previous branches
         - Now also running on iris (old debian) but with more errors.

+Old branches
+    new_stable
+        - Uses script/res library, out of use for now.
+        - Tests pass up to FTP tests.
+        - anydbm storage
+        - Sort, Join and Proc rules in addition to NoCache and Drop.
+        - Proxy restart command

 .. contents::